tuscanicz/BeSimpleSoap/README.md

 ## BeSimpleSoapWsdl

+**Untouched!**
+The component is not affected by refactoring so it should work properly.
-Currently **unsupported!** For further information see the [README](https://github.com/BeSimple/BeSimpleSoap/blob/master/src/BeSimple/SoapWsdl/README.md).
+For further information see the original [README](https://github.com/BeSimple/BeSimpleSoap/blob/master/src/BeSimple/SoapWsdl/README.md).

 ## BeSimpleSoapBundle

-Currently **unsupported!**
+**Unsupported!**
 The BeSimpleSoapBundle is a Symfony2 bundle to build WSDL and SOAP based web services.
 For further information see the the original [README](https://github.com/BeSimple/BeSimpleSoap/blob/master/src/BeSimple/SoapBundle/README.md).
-*May not work properly since the Symfony libraries were removed.*
+*Will not work since the Symfony libraries were removed and usages of other components were not refactored.
+Feel free to fork this repository and fix it!*

 # Installation